OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.1.rst

 Bug fixes added in a backwards-compatible manner:

 - `OLMIS-3119 <https://openlmis.atlassian.net/browse/OLMIS-3119>`_: Fixed issue with TOKEN_DURATION variable being ingored, which in reality was an issue with set up of the Spring context and autowiring not working as expected.
-- `OLMIS-3357 <https://openlmis.atlassian.net/browse/OLMIS-3357>`_: Reset email will not be sent when user is created or updated
+- `OLMIS-3357 <https://openlmis.atlassian.net/browse/OLMIS-3357>`_: Reset email will not be sent when user is created or updated.

 Source: `Auth CHANGELOG <https://github.com/OpenLMIS/openlmis-auth/blob/master/CHANGELOG.md>`_